Benchmarking near-term quantum computers via random circuit sampling

-Our results also offer several new perspectives for the recent experimental demonstration of quantum supremacy with RCS~\cite{arute2019quantum}.
-In the statistical analysis of Google's quantum supremacy experiment~\cite{arute2019quantum,rinott2020statistical}, the variance of fidelity across different random circuits are ignored based on a concentration of measure argument, and only 10 random circuits are implemented to estimate the linear cross entropy.
-We formally support this intuition by showing evidence that the variance of cross entropy estimators for a random circuit scale as $O\left(1/M+\lambda^2\left(\E F\right)^2\right)$, where $M$ is the number of samples collected for each circuit.
-In a large scale experiment the second term is much smaller than the first term due to the exponential decay of $\E F$ with the number of qubits, and therefore it suffices to collect a large number of samples for few circuits to estimate $\E F$ within small additive error.
-On the other hand, the second term dominates for RCS benchmarking with a small number of qubits, and it is necessary to average over many ($\sim 100$) different circuits to obtain good confidence.
+Next, we show evidence that the variance of cross entropy estimators for a random circuit scale as $O\left(1/M+\lambda^2\left(\E F\right)^2\right)$, where $M$ is the number of samples collected for each circuit (Appendix~\ref{sec:rcsvariance}).
+In a large scale experiment the second term is much smaller than the first term due to the exponential decay of $\E F$, and therefore it suffices to collect a large number of samples for few circuits to estimate $\E F$ within small additive error.
+These results provide evidence that supports Google's claim that only 10 random circuits with a large number of samples per circuit are sufficient to estimate the linear cross entropy in their experiment.
+On the other hand, the second term dominates for RCS benchmarking with a small number of qubits, and it is necessary to average over many ($\sim 100$) different circuits to obtain good error bars, such as in our experiments below.

-In addition, an observation in Google's experiment that is crucial for estimating the final linear cross entropy score is the agreement between linear cross entropy and a digital error model computed using gate error rates measured from a variant of simultaneous RB.
-In particular, as the linear cross entropy of Google's largest scale experiment is beyond classical simulability, their final prediction of the linear cross entropy is based on an extrapolation argument that relies on the observation that it obeys a simple exponential decay.
-Our results on the exponential decay of fidelity provide initial theoretical evidence that supports this observation, although the rigorous proof that linear cross entropy also obeys this exponential decay with circuit depth still remains open.

-Our theoretical arguments are supported by extensive numerical simulations with different noise models and gate sets.
-We develop a simulator of noisy quantum circuits via stochastic Lindblad evolution that works for arbitrary noise models~\cite{QuaC:17}, and obtain accurate simulation results for up to 20 qubits.
-We also implement our benchmarking protocol via experiments on IBM Quantum hardware with up to 20 superconducting qubits in one dimension, which shows good agreement with our theoretical predictions.
-The flexibility of RCS allows our protocol to be implemented with the native hardware architecture and gate sets, and we therefore expect RCS benchmarking to be easily scalable to 20+ qubits and widely applicable across different hardware platforms.
+\textbf{Result 3: experiments on IBM Quantum hardware.} We implement RCS benchmarking via experiments on IBM Quantum hardware~\cite{ibmquantum} with up to 20 superconducting qubits in one dimension.
+On these devices, $\mathrm{CNOT}$ is the only 2-qubit gate available, and arbitrary single-qubit gates are easy to implement, which have error rates that are roughly 2 orders of magnitude smaller than $\mathrm{CNOT}$.
+Therefore, in RCS benchmarking we are effectively measuring the total amount of quantum noise in a layer of $\mathrm{CNOT}$ gates.
+Fig.~\ref{fig:rcs5qubit} shows experiment results on a 5-qubit device, see Appendix~\ref{sec:experiments} for more details and larger experiments.